maubanel/UE5-CPP-Functions-Templates-Classes/bp-functions/README.md

 ##### `Step 13.`\|`UECPPFTC`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:  :small_blue_diamond:

 But where does the player start?
 Go to the **Add Actor** button and select a **Player Start** actor and add it to your level.
-Make sure the white arrow is pointing at the blueprint you just added.
+Make sure the Blue arrow is pointing at the blueprint you just added.
 Press the three dots next to the <kbd>Play</kbd> button and select **Default Player Start**.

 ![add player start](images/defaultPlayerStart.png)